 U.S. reduces proposed tariffs on Italian pasta, Italy's foreign ministry says

-The U.S. has rolled back proposed steep tariffs on Italian-made pasta, Italy's foreign ministry said Thursday.
+The U.S. has rolled back proposed steep tariffs on Italian-made pasta, the U.S. Department of Commerce and Italy's foreign ministry both said Thursday.

-The U.S. Department of Commerce has sharply reduced a proposed duty on 13 Italian pasta makers, cutting the rate from as high as 92% to as little as 2.26%, Italy's foreign ministry said Jan.
+The Commerce Department has sharply reduced a proposed duty on 13 Italian pasta makers, cutting the rate from as high as 92% to as little as 2.26%, Italy's foreign ministry said Jan.
 1. The duties would have been imposed on top of existing 15% tariffs on most imports from the European Union.

 Had the higher duties taken effect, U.S. shoppers could have faced steeply higher prices for Italian-made pasta, and some Italian producers might have stopped shipping to U.S. retailers, experts told CBS News.